"The group also said the medications would not further delay healing in patients with nonhealing nonvertebral fractures.

 - Hypocalcemia [see WARNINGS AND PRECAUTIONS]

 - Known hypersensitivity to any component of this product.
-Angioedema, generalized rash and bullous skin reactions, some severe, have been reported [see ADVERSE REACTIONS]
+Angioedema, generalized rash, bullous skin reactions, Stevens-Johnson syndrome and toxic epidermal necrolysis have been reported [see ADVERSE REACTIONS]

 Additional Atelvia Information